 So how do you fix leaning forward when squatting?
 There are five solutions to fixing a forward lean when squatting: (1) getting your upper back tighter before unracking the barbell, (2) activating your feet to find your balance, (3) building up your quad strength, (4) building up your upper back strength, and (5) stretching your hips.

-I’ve worked with over 120 National-level powerlifters to optimize their squat form, including helping lifters correct an excessive forward lean.
-I’m going to explain whether leaning forward in the squat is a bad thing or not, some of the potential reasons why you lean forward, and the five fail-proof solutions to stop leaning forward while squatting.
+I've worked with over 120 National-level powerlifters to optimize their squat form, including helping lifters correct an excessive forward lean.
+In this article, I'm going to explain…

 Should You Be Leaning Forward When Squatting?
 (Is it Good or Bad)